fastify/fastify-swagger/README.md

 })
 ```

-And this in the OAS 3 schema's `paths`:
+Will generate this in the OpenAPI v3 schema's `paths`:

 ```json
 {